Skip to the main content.

 PARTNER.MICROSOFT.COM

-Cryptomathic uses HSMs which are accredited to the FIPS 140-2 Level 3 or 4, as these HSMs comply with many major industry standards, such as those set out by card payments schemes, for example, Visa, as well as governments and military.
+Cryptomathic uses SIPS 140-2 Level 3 or 4 certified HSMs for key generation and storage, and follow best practices for cryptographic key management and lifecycle.
+These HSMs comply with many major industry standards, such as those set out by card payments schemes, for example, Visa, as well as governments and military.

 www.itl.nist.gov/fipspubs